3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 `curv2 vp1 ... vpn` for a 2D curve, where `vpn` is the nth control point parameter vertices.

-`surf s0 s1 t0 t1 v1/vt1/vn1 ... vn/vtn/vnn` for a surface, where `s0` is the start parameter value for the u direction, `s1` is the end parameter value for the u direction, `t0` is the start parameter value for the v direction, `t1` is the end parameter value for the v direction and `vn/vtn/vnn` is the nth control vertex with the nth texture vertex and normal vertex separated by a `/`.
+`surf s0 s1 t0 t1 v1/vt1/vn1 ... vn/vtn/vnn` for a surface, where `s0` is the start parameter value for the u direction, `s1` is the end parameter value for the u direction, `t0` is the start parameter value for the v direction, `t1` is the end parameter value for the v direction and `vn/vtn/vnn` is the nth control vertex with the nth texture vertex and normal vertex separated by a `/` [@obj].

 #### Asset Store